-It’s always a good idea to change your tampon or sanitary towel every four hours.
+It’s always a good idea to change your tampon or pad every four hours.
 Also if you’re at a festival.
 But there are sanitary products that can be kept in for longer without the fear of leakage or health risks.
-A sponge tampon for example, or a menstrual cup which can be left in for a whole night.
-Both products take some getting used to.
+A sponge tampon for example, a menstrual cup which can be left in for a whole night or period pants.
+These products take some getting used to.
 Make sure to practise at home before wearing them to your favourite festival.

 For an agenda with festivals all around the world, visit Musicfestivaljunkies.com.